oracle-samples/oci-data-science-ai-samples/model-deployment/containers/nim/README.md

 * [llama3](https://github.com/meta-llama/llama3) from Meta.
 * [NIM](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct) by Nvidia

+We describe two approaches to create this Model Deployment on OCI:
+* Download Model using API-KEY from NGC Nvidia (described below)
+* Utilising Model Catalog to store Models in OCI, later used for model deployment

 ## Prerequisites
 * Access the corresponding NIM container for the model.
 For example for llama3, fetch the latest available image from [NGC catalog](https://catalog.ngc.nvidia.com/orgs/nim/teams/meta/containers/llama3-8b-instruct/tags).
 If you are a first time user,  you need to sign up a developer account and wait for access to be granted to required container image.
 Click Get Container Button and click Request Access for NIM.
 At the time of writing this blog, you need a business email address to get access to NIM.